usnistgov/800-63-3-Implementation-Resources/_63B/authenticators.md

 At the same time, SP 800-63B attempts to make it as easy as possible for a subscriber to choose a memorized secret that is as secure as possible.
 Because memorized secrets are required to be hashed before storage by the verifier, the length of the stored value is independent of the length of the memorized secret.
 There is no good reason, therefore, to prevent memorized secrets from being almost arbitrarily long, nor to prohibit the use spaces and of certain special characters.
 Since non-English speakers might more readily memorize a secret in their own language, Unicode characters should also be permitted (not just to permit the creation of emoji passwords as some have suggested).

 It is nevertheless desirable to provide some degree of protection against subscribers who choose frequently used memorized secrets.
-SP 800-63B requires the use of a blacklist to prevent subscribers from choosing such secrets.
+SP 800-63B requires the use of a blocklist to prevent subscribers from choosing such secrets.

-No size is specified for the blacklist.
+No size is specified for the blocklist.
 While it might be tempting to use lists of millions of compromised passwords (such lists are readily available on the internet), it is really only the ones that are fairly commonly used, a much shorter list, that represent a significant risk of online attack.
 Excessively long lists are also likely to be frustrating to the subscriber, as are the composition rules (inclusion of specific character classes in memorized secrets) currently in common use.
 Bear in mind that common passwords are not just words, but sometimes typing patterns such as "qwertyuiop".

 In addition to common memorized secrets perhaps obtained elsewhere, it is useful to include other things that might be relevant to the specific service being authenticated, such as the agency name or domain name, or possibly even such things concatenated with common expletives.

-When a subscriber attempts to choose a blacklisted memorized secret, it is helpful to give additional guidance to them.
-Measures like strength indicators (password meters) may encourage them not to choose a memorized secret that is a trivial modification of one on the blacklist.
+When a subscriber attempts to choose a blocklisted memorized secret, it is helpful to give additional guidance to them.
+Measures like strength indicators (password meters) may encourage them not to choose a memorized secret that is a trivial modification of one on the blocklist.

 ##### Examples